thelonehegelian/flashloan_arbitrage_v2/README.md

 4. run `npx hardhat test`

 # What does it do?
-1. Gets a flashloan
+1. Gets a flashloan from AAVE
-2. executes swap on uniswap
+2. Executes a single swap on uniswapV2
-3. reimburses the flashloan
+3. Reimburses the flashloan